From the Field

 BACK TO QUESTIONS

-How is World Vision responding to Hurricane Ian?
+How did World Vision respond to Hurricane Ian?

-Eleven truckloads of emergency aid from our warehouses in Texas, Washington state, and West Virginia have been sent to support hurricane-ravaged communities in Florida and one in South Carolina.
-We’ve also delivered 600 Fresh Food Boxes filled with nutritious fresh fruits and vegetables to families affected by Hurricane Ian.
-An additional 1,800 boxes are being prepared for upcoming distributions from four partner locations.
+In response to Hurricane Ian, we immediately deployed 11 truckloads of emergency aid from our warehouses in Texas, Washington state, and West Virginia to support hurricane-ravaged communities in Florida and one in South Carolina.
+We delivered 600 Fresh Food Boxes filled with nutritious fresh fruits and vegetables to families affected by Hurricane Ian.
+An additional 1,800 boxes were distributed from four partner locations.

 A Hurricane Ian survivor smiles as she receives a box of produce during emergency relief efforts in Florida

-Our partner locations include vulnerable communities in Florida where relief supplies are helping support devastated communities north of Fort Myers, Arcadia, and Wauchula.
-Essentials given to families include water, food, water purification tablets, hygiene and cleaning products, diapers, clothing, portable chairs, tents, canopies, and coolers.
+Our partner locations included vulnerable communities in Florida where relief supplies helped support devastated communities north of Fort Myers, Arcadia, and Wauchula.
+Essentials given to families included water, food, water purification tablets, hygiene and cleaning products, diapers, clothing, portable chairs, tents, canopies, and coolers.

 “[The area] experienced a lot of flooding from the [storm] surge.
 Families lost everything; all their belongings are on the side of the road.
 This is one of the worst catastrophic storms that I’ve seen in my lifetime,” said Pastor Frank Rincon of Bethel Assemblies of God Church in Immokalee, Florida.
 The church has served as a long-time partner with World Vision in helping support the community.